Eligibility during and after the Second World War

 What is eligible war service?

 Eligible war service is a classification that applies to most service wholly within Australia during the Second World War, including by ADF members and mariners.
-Eligibility for a disability pension is exactly the same as for operational service, but claims are assessed according to the normal civil standard of proof.
+Eligibility for a Disability Compensation Payment is exactly the same as for operational service, but claims are assessed according to the normal civil standard of proof.
 That is, the claim must show that it was more probable than not that a disability was suffered due to war service.

 Veterans who served wholly within Australia during the Second World War and saw isolated incidents of combat in the course of that service generally have operational service only for the days on which that combat took place.
 The rest of their service is regarded as eligible war service.Back to top